 Legal Intake Line: When you contact VLP, a trained volunteer will conduct an intake interview over the telephone with you to gather important information about your legal problem and determine if you are eligible for VLP services.
+WE DO NOT CONDUCT FAMILY INTAKES BY PHONE.
 During this call, the VLP volunteer will consult with a staff supervisor to decide the best way to assist you.
 If you are eligible for services, the volunteer will give you information over the phone and may also send you written materials about your legal problem.
 We may refer you to other agencies in your community that can provide help.
 We will also determine if your case meets VLP priorities for the Family Law Helpline or for referral to a pro bono (volunteer) lawyer.

-Courthouse Assistance Projects (CHAPs): Attorney volunteers provide help with family law matters at the District Courts in Augusta, Biddeford, Lewiston, and Portland.
+Courthouse Assistance Projects (CHAPs): Attorney volunteers provide help with FAMILY LAW MATTERS at the District Courts in Augusta, Bangor, Biddeford, Ellsworth, Lewiston, and Portland.
 You may come to the courthouse at the designated times for a brief free conference with a lawyer.
 Please find more information on walk-in clinics here.

 You may also return to CHAP as you go through the different stages of your family matter.